getodk/docs/docs/central-submissions.rst

 Downloading submissions with Python, R, and more
 ------------------------------------------------
 If you use `Python <https://www.python.org/>`_, we recommend `pyODK <https://github.com/getodk/pyodk>`_ for downloading submissions via an OData feed into Python. pyODK is the official Python client for Central and it makes common data analysis and workflow automation tasks simple.
-Get started `here <https://github.com/getodk/pyodk>`_.
+Get started with `pyODK's docs <https://github.com/getodk/pyodk>`_.

-If you use `R <https://www.r-project.org/>`_, we recommend `ruODK <https://docs.ropensci.org/ruODK/>`_ for downloading submissions via an OData feed into R. ruODK is open-source software developed and supported by community members.
-Get started `here <https://docs.ropensci.org/ruODK/articles/odata-api.html>`_.
+If you use `R <https://www.r-project.org/>`_, we recommend `ruODK <https://docs.ropensci.org/ruODK/>`_ for downloading submissions via an OData feed into R. ruODK is open-source software developed by ODK community members.
+Get started with `ruODK's docs <https://docs.ropensci.org/ruODK/articles/odata-api.html>`_.

 You can also access the OData feed yourself.
 The OData feed is an easily consumable JSON data format and offers a metadata schema, some filtering and paging options, and more.
 To learn more about the OData feed, click the :guilabel:`API Access` button or see the `API documentation <https://odkcentral.docs.apiary.io/#reference/odata-endpoints>`_ directly.